DE1: Daily Trend Equities

 Weekly Income Focus

-This program is long the 10 best performing DOW stocks, which also tend to be the stocks making the biggest moves.
+This program is long the ten best-performing DOW stocks, which also tend to be the stocks making the biggest moves.

-When volatility gets to an extreme, as measured by SPY options volatility, the program sells one-half of all positions and sells short the 10 worst-performing Dow stocks.
+When volatility gets to an extreme, as measured by SPY options volatility, the program sells one-half of all positions and sells short the ten worst-performing Dow stocks.

 It resets the full position size when volatility returns to normal.